 As a member of Align ChoiceElite (PPO) and Align ChoicePlus (PPO), an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
-We do not allow providers to add additional separate charges, called "balance billing."
-This protection (that you never pay more than your cost-sharing amount) applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.
+Providers may not add additional separate charges, called "balance billing."
+This protection applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.